beast-dev/doc/tutorials/estimating_rates/estimating_rates.md

 {% include figtree_callout.md %}

-Prior to BEAST analysis of the YFV data, it is advisable to confirm that the sequences contain sufficient ‘temporal signal’ for reliable estimation of evolutionary rates and divergence times.
+Prior to BEAST analysis of the YFV data, it is advisable to confirm that the sequences contain sufficient 'temporal signal' for reliable estimation of evolutionary rates and divergence times.
-This can be achieved using a simple exploratory regression approach as implemented in TempEst: http://tree.bio.ed.ac.uk/software/tempest/ (Rambaut et al., 2016).
+This can be achieved using a simple exploratory regression approach as implemented in [TempEst](http://tree.bio.ed.ac.uk/software/tempest/) (Rambaut et al., 2016).
-TempEst takes as input a ‘non-clock’ phylogeny, which can be estimated using a standard neighbour-joining, maximum likelihood or Bayesian approach.
+TempEst takes as input a 'non-clock' phylogeny, which can be estimated using a standard neighbour-joining, maximum likelihood or Bayesian approach.

 {% include beast_rates_and_dates.md %}

+## Evaluating rate variation (using model selection)